-Note that synthetic and renewable fuels covered in this section are different than biodiesel fuel.
-The latter is covered in a separate section in this Special Publication.
-In order to be applicable in the engine, Caterpillar recommends that renewable and synthetic fuels must be per the latest version of any of the following specification:
+Note: Synthetic fuels covered in this section are different than biodiesel fuel.
+Biodiesel fuel information is covered in this Special Publication, "Biodiesel Fuel" section.

+In order to be applicable in the engine, Caterpillar recommends that synthetic fuels must be per the following specification:

-- "EN 15940", which defines quality requirements for Gas to Liquids (GTL), Biomass to Liquids (BTL) and hydrotreated vegetable oil (HVO).
-This is the preferred specification for renewable and synthetic fuels covered in this section. - "ASTM D975", which is the specification for diesel fuel in the Unites States. - Cat Diesel Fuel Specification, except for density.
-Renewable and synthetic fuels that are per the requirements listed above can be used as: - 100 percent (may be called RD100, HVO100, GTL100 or other) - · Any blend level with diesel fuel
+- "EN 15940", which defines quality requirements for Gas to Liquids (GTL), Biomass to Liquids (BTL) and Hydrotreated Vegetable Oil (HVO).
+This is the preferred specification for synthetic fuels covered in this section. - "ASTM D975", which is the specification for diesel fuel in the United States. - Caterpillar Diesel Fuel Specification, except for density.

+Synthetic fuels that are per the requirements listed in this section can be used as:

+- 100% (may be called GTL100 or other) - Any blend level with diesel fuel

 Note: Biodiesel (FAME) can be blended with renewable and synthetic fuels to the same equivalent blend level of standard diesel.
-Refer to the Biodiesel section for acceptable levels of the specific product.
+Refer to the "Biodiesel" section within this Special Publication for acceptable levels of a specific product.

-Renewable and synthetic fuels are typically paraffinic hydrocarbons, which are a subset of diesel fuel composition.
-Hence these fuels, whether at 100% or blended, can be used as a drop-in replacement for diesel fuel.
+Synthetic fuels are typically paraffinic hydrocarbons, which are a subset of diesel fuel composition.
+Hence these fuels whether at 100% or blended, can be used as a drop-in replacement for diesel fuel.
 Benefits of these fuels include:

-- HVO (or RD) fuels are renewable and can reduce the carbon footprint of the engine - · High cetane number - Can be designed to provide low temperature capability.
-Consult with your supplier to ensure that the fuel is per the ambient temperature of the application. - Can reduce emissions of certain products of incomplete combustion, such as unburned hydrocarbons (UHC), soot, and carbon monoxide (CO).
-May reduce NO_x emissions under certain engine loads and cycles
+- Potentially lower carbon footprint, depending on the source of the fuel. - High cetane number - Can be designed to provide low temperature capability.
+Consult with your supplier to ensure that the fuel is per the ambient temperature of the application. - Can potentially reduce emissions of certain products of incomplete combustion, such as unburned hydrocarbons (UHC), soot, and carbon monoxide (CO).
+Also may reduce NOx emissions under certain engine loads and cycles.